 Last week we held the raffle drawing.
 Upon notifying her, Nancy accepted with lots of happy wiggles and squeals!
 She knew right away that she wanted her $50 gift certificate to be from Lantern & Wren, a US stockist of polish, stamping plates, and more from around the world.
 Of course, I *had* to order some things for me too — and have already received my loot!
 They have lightning fast order processing speed.
 Color me impressed!

 Anyway, back to Nancy.
 She has been a fellow nail-pal and terrific supporter of Kimett Kolor.
 We often share giggles over on Instagram where she shares her love of nail art.
 Speaking of sharing, she and I join in fascination for the differences lighting has on the appearance of nail polish.

-I can’t end this announcement without sending a big, giant Loch Ness Monster sized THANK YOU to everyone who entered my blogiversary giveaway celebration this year.
+Of course, I can’t end this announcement without sending a big, giant Loch Ness Monster size THANK YOU to everyone who entered my blogiversary giveaway celebration this year.
 You guys always bowl me over with valuable feedback and support!!
-The oodles of gratitude are still bubbling out at you all. ♥
+Oodles of gratitude are still bubbling out at you all. ♥

 Nail Art Posts

 Picking a favorite nail art from this period shouldn’t be hard.
 After all, there were only four.
 But do you think I could choose?
 Nope.
 So, let’s review them really quick.
 Maybe you can help this ole’ girl out…